How Much Does a U.S. Passport Cost in 2026? Passport Fees Explained

 Are There Mailing Fees for Passport Delivery?

 There are no fees for passport delivery when using the standard application service.
 After processing, your passport is delivered via USPS Priority Mail at no additional cost.
-An optional $21.36 fee is available for 1-2 day delivery of your passport book or card.
+An optional $22.05 fee is available for 1-2 day delivery of your passport book.
+Passport cards are always sent via USPS First Class Mail.

-When you mail your passport to an acceptance facility for renewal, you need to cover the shipping cost to the acceptance facility.
+When you mail your passport to the Department of State for renewal, you need to cover the shipping cost to the acceptance facility.

 Are the Costs the Same for Online Passport Renewals?

 The costs for online passport renewals are $130 for the passport book and $30 for the passport card, exactly the same as mail-in renewals.
-Standard USPS priority mail is included in the price.
-Extra services like expedited processing or 1-2 day shipping are not currently available except through contacting support in cases of sudden changes in travel plans.
+Standard USPS Priority Mail is included in the price and 1-2 day delivery is available for an additional $22.05.
+Expedited processing is not available for online renewals except in rare cases.

-Learn more in our guide on the new online passport renewal process.
+Learn more in our guide on the online passport renewal process.

 Optional Passport Service Costs